 How To Prepare The Substrate Before Adding To The Tank?

-Here are the step by step procedure to prepare your substrate before adding it to the shrimp tank:
+Here is the step by step procedure to prepare your substrate before adding it to the shrimp tank:

 - Cleaning the substrate is a messy job.
 So, I’ll recommend doing it in your lawn.
 If you are living in an apartment, then you’ll need to do the job in the bathroom.